Tadhg Beirne: British & Irish Lions

 Beirne earned his first call up for the British & Irish Lions when the squad for the 2021 tour to South Africa was announced in May 2021.
 He made his non-test debut for the Lions and scored a try in their 28–10 warm-up victory against Japan on 26 June, before starting and scoring two tries in the Lions' 71–31 win against the Sharks on 10 July, featuring off the bench in the 17–13 defeat against South Africa 'A' on 14 July, and starting in the 49–3 win against the Stormers on 17 July.
 Beirne made his test debut for the Lions as a replacement in their 22–17 first test victory against South Africa on 24 July, and featured off the bench again in the second test on 31 July, which South Africa won 27–9 to take the series to a deciding third test.
-However, Beirne was not selected for the third and final test, with head coach Warren Gatland selecting Wales' Adam Beard in the number 19 jersey instead.
+However, Beirne was not selected for the third and final test, which the Lions lost.

+In May 2025, he was selected for the 2025 British & Irish Lions tour to Australia.
+Following a successful 2–1 test victory, in which he started all three tests in the back row, he was named Player of the Series.

 Personal life

+Beirne's mother, Brenda Hyland Beirne, was crowned the 1983 Rose of Tralee.

 Beirne married his longtime partner Harriet Fuller in August 2022.